JamesRandall/FunctionMonkey/docfx/faq.md

 ## Are Pull Requests welcome?

-Hell yes.
+Heck yes.
 But if you're planning a major piece of work probably makes sense to have a conversation first.
 I'd hate to have folk waste there time.

 ## How do I get help?